“This ride has a 3 mile singletrack descent with plenty of rock.”

 There are plenty of accommodations nearby, but if camping, it's hard to beat the ride in/ride out option at Todd Lake Recreation Area which has showers and flush toilets.
 Campsites are first-come first served here though (no reservations).

 DescriptionThis ride starts at the trailhead for Wild Oak Trail on Forest Road 95.
-Ride west from there and stay left (continuing on the pavement) near Todd Lake.
-You’ll eventually start descending and reach the intersection with FR 96B.
-Ride through the campground and look for the gated road on the left, Hankey Mountain Road - FSR 425.
+Ride west from there and stay left (continuing on the pavement) when you get to the road leading to Todd Lake.
+You’ll eventually start descending and reach the intersection with FR 95B.
+Ride past the campground on the left and look for the gated road on the left, Hankey Mountain Road - FSR 425.

 At the top of the doubletrack climb, you’ll be at a well-marked intersection with the Wild Oak Trail.
 If you're looking for more mileage, you can take a right here and ride on the doubletrack to Hankey Mountain.
 This ride stays left, following the Wild Oak Trail - Lookout Mountain.
 From this intersection the ride follows some old roads and a fairly wide corridor along the ridge for about 1.5 miles.

 The next 1.5 miles have been rerouted to west side of the ridge (skirting Lookout Mountain’s main peak).
 Here, you’ll ride through some very progressively-built trail that passes through small boulderfields and a lot of rock.
 When this merges back on the ridge of Lookout Mountain the experience changes again as you’ll be on exposed ridgelines and eventually start a long descent.

 The final descent off of Lookout drops about 800 feet in 3 miles and gets crazy fast in some sections.
 The trail gets into a plush forest as it gets closer to the North River.
 There are many technical sections here with some mossy slick rocks in places.